GeoEnergyLab-EPFL/PyFrac/Doc/Visualization.rst

     :align:   center
     :scale: 80 %

 The above example shows only some basic functionality.
-For a complete list of available options, see the documentation of the :py:func:`Fracture.plot_fracture` function.
+For a complete list of available options, see the documentation of the :py:func:`Fracture.Fracture.plot_fracture` function.

 Apart from plotting the whole fracture, you can also plot a slice of the fracture using the py:func:`Fracture.plot_fracture_slice` function.
 It plots a slice of the domain defined by two given points. let us plot a slice of our mesh passing from the two points (-7, -5) and (7, 5).